smartDIYs/smartdiys_creator_manual_en/manual/names.md

 ## Menu bar
-### file
+### File
 - New Project: Create a new project.
 - Open Project: Open a saved project.
 - Save Project: Save the currently open project.
 - Save Project As: Save the currently open project as an alias.

-### edit
+### Edit
-- Revert: Restore the project editing state to the previous state.
+- Undo: Restore the project editing state to the previous state.
-- Start Over: Advance the project editing state to the next state.
+- Redo: Advance the project editing state to the next state.
 - Copy: Copy the selected graphic object to the paste buffer.
 - Paste: Paste the copied graphic object.
-Delete: Delete the selected item.
+- Delete: Delete the selected item.

-### select
+### Selection
 - Select All: Select all graphic objects.

-### Processing machine
+### Machine
 - Stop operation: Stop the operation of the processing machine.
-- Origin return: Send an origin return instruction to the processing machine.
+- Go to Origin: Send an origin return instruction to the processing machine.
 - Create Grid Item: Create the grid displayed on the graphic area as a processing item.

-### User dictionary
+### UserDictionary
-- User dictionary manager: Open the User dictionary manager.
+- UserDictionary Manager: Open the User dictionary manager.
 You can edit, import / export, etc. the user dictionary.

 ### Setting
-- User settings: Various settings can be made.
+- User Setting: Various settings can be made.

 ### Help
 - About SmartDIYs Creator: You can check the version information of the software.
-- Manual: Open this manual in a browser.
+- Open Software Manual: Open this manual in a browser.

 ## Processing machine control area